openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0001-course-info-api-spec.rst

 #. **OpenAPI Specification**

-   Maintain an OpenAPI specification at ``../references/instructor-v2-course-info-spec.yaml`` for initial schema documentation.
-This specification will not be included in the platform-wide API documentation at ``/api-docs/``.
-As the API is implemented, the live schema at ``/api-docs/`` serves as the source of truth for endpoint structure, schemas, and validation rules.
+   Maintain an OpenAPI specification at ``../references/instructor-v2-course-info-spec.yaml`` to guide implementation.
+This static specification serves as a reference during development, but ``/api-docs/`` is the source of truth for what is actually deployed.
+Once implementation is complete and the endpoints are live in ``/api-docs/``, the static spec file will be deleted to avoid maintaining outdated documentation.

 Consequences
 ============